eunji0116/eunji0116.github.io/README.md

 | `_config.yml`          | Safe to keep.
 Verify that there were no major structural changes or additions. |

 ---

-**Note:** If you're not seeing the latest version, be sure to flush browser and CDN caches.
-Depending on your hosting environment older versions of `/assets/css/main.css`, `/assets/js/main.min.js`, or `*.html` files may be cached.

 ## Structure